Unlocking Opportunities: South Australia’s Skilled Occupation List for Migrants

-- Subclass 190 – Skilled Nominated (Permanent) Visa: A permanent visa granted to skilled workers nominated by the South Australian government to live and work in the state.
+• Subclass 190 – Skilled Nominated (Permanent) Visa: This visa is for skilled workers who are nominated by the South Australian government.
+It allows you to live and work in South Australia as a permanent resident.
+To be eligible, your occupation must be listed in the SA Skilled Occupation List.

 Now, let’s go deeper into the available occupations and key sectors driving South Australia’s skilled migration program.